Rogan-afk/Fom10k_Graph_RAG_Analyzer/README.md

 ---

 ## Overview: From Documents to Decisions
 The **Corporate Filing Analysis Suite** assists in interpreting complex financial documents, particularly SEC Form 10‑K filings.
-These filings are converted into interactive knowledge graphs so users can visualize entities and relationships and pose natural‑language questions for focused, evidence‑based answers.
+These filings are converted into interactive knowledge graphs so users can visualize entities and relationships and pose natural‑language questions for targeted, evidence‑based answers.

 ---